OSU-NLP-Group/LLM-Planner/README.md

 Sanity check on AI2Thor simulator
 ```
 python scripts/check_thor.py
-# This should return successful, if not your AI2Thor simulator is not set up correctly.
+# This should return successful, else your AI2Thor simulator is not set up correctly.
 ```

 Start evaluation with GPT-4